HCTC: Frequently Asked Questions

-The Trade Act of 2002, enacted by Congress in August 2002, created the Health Insurance Tax Credit (HITC) that is now referred to as the Health Coverage Tax Credit (HCTC).
+The Trade Act of 2002, enacted by Congress in August 2002, created the Health Insurance Tax Credit (HITC), which was referred to as the Health Coverage Tax Credit (HCTC).
 Learn more by visiting the Latest News and Background page.

-The Department of the Treasury (Internal Revenue Service) administers the HCTC in partnership with other federal agencies, the states, and the private health industry.
+The Department of the Treasury (Internal Revenue Service) administered the HCTC in partnership with other federal agencies, the states, and the private health industry.

 4. What is the Pension Benefit Guaranty Corporation (PBGC)?